 - Networking events such as international workshops and seminars to bring together researchers to strengthen existing collaborations and foster new links.

-- Longer stays for students or research staff (up to 2 months) to learn new techniques or how to use new equipment, analyse results or to undertake other activities.
+- Longer stays for students or research staff (up to maximum 2 months) to learn new techniques, analyse results or undertake other activities.

 - Set up of new networks to promote the exchange of ideas, best practice, and other research goals.

 1.3 This list is not exhaustive and applicants are encouraged to propose new and creative activities that involve Imperial and MIT staff and students to explore and promote new ideas and directions for collaboration.

 1.1 The Seed Fund’s indicative overall annual budget is up to a total of $100,000 / £66,000.
 There is no upper limit to individual Seed Fund Grant requests, though this is not expected to exceed $30,000-$50,000 / £20,000-£35,000 per application.